leithdm/Pitch-Perfect/README.md

-# Pitch Perfecto-iOS
+# Pitch Perfect

-## Pitch Perfecto is a fun app for adding effects to your recorded voice :notes: :notes: :star: :star: :laughing:
+1. Pitch Perfect is a fun iOS app for adding effects to your recorded voice

+:notes: :notes: :star: :star: :laughing: